js-cookie/js-cookie/README.md

 cookies.get(); // { escaped: '北', default: '北' }
 ```

-You can also pass an object literal:
+You can also pass an Object Literal:

 ```javascript
 Cookies.withConverter({